SFU Academic Summer Camp for Aboriginal Students 2014

-Between July 2nd – August 1st, 2014, the Department of Mathematics, the Office for Aboriginal Peoples and the Interdisciplinary Research in the Mathematics and Computational Sciences Centre (IRMACS), with the support of Natural Sciences and Engineering Research Council of Canada (NSERC), the SFU Faculty of Science and the Pacific Institute for the Mathematical Sciences (PIMS) will be offering the first SFU Academic Summer Camp for Aboriginal Students.
+Between July 2nd – August 1st, 2014, the Department of Mathematics, the Office for Aboriginal Peoples and the Interdisciplinary Research in the Mathematics and Computational Sciences Centre (IRMACS), with the support of Natural Sciences and Engineering Research Council of Canada (NSERC), the SFU Faculty of Science and the Pacific Institute for the Mathematical Sciences (PIMS) offered the first SFU Academic Summer Camp for Aboriginal Students.

-The main goal of the camp is to help aboriginal students currently in grades 8-11 to accelerate in Mathematics and English.
-In addition this camp will offer the participants the opportunity to be exposed to the life of a university student.
+The main goal of the camp was to help aboriginal students currently in grades 8-11 to accelerate in Mathematics and English.
+In addition this camp offered the participants the opportunity to be exposed to the life of a university student.

 The First SFU Academic Camp for Aboriginal Students in news:

 - Petter's Perspective: Notes from President